nerdatwork/CLI-Dashboard-for-SNOs/README.md

 This dashboard has almost all of the details as shown on web dashboard.

 <b>Step 1 </b>: Generate API key on Etherscan.io.
 It should be under https://etherscan.io/myapikey.
 Add this API key to `apikey.txt` file.
-DO NOT ADD any other text to the file besidse API key.
+DO NOT ADD any other text to the file besides API key.

 <b>Step 2</b>: Make sure `apikey.txt` and `Nerdboard.ps1` are in the same directory.